girlscript/winter-of-contributing/Web_Development/FrontEnd/High Resolution Display in CSS/Retina Display for High Resolution.md

 # Using a Retina Image for High Resolution Display

-With the high use of web devices, their sizes and specifications vary, and the displays they use could be different.
-Pixel density of the devices that may be different on one device from others and this density is known as Pixel Per Inch(PPI) or Dots Per Inch(DPI).
-The most popular  display is the one known as a "Retina Display" on the latest Apple MacBook Pro notebooks, and recently iMac computers.
-Due to the difference in pixel density between a "Retina" and "Non-Retina" displays, some images that have not been made with a High-Resolution Display in mind could look "pixelated" when rendered on a High-Resolution display.
+With the high use of internet devices, their sizes and specifications vary, and also the displays they use may well be completely different. picture element density of the devices that will diverge on one device from others and this density is thought as picture element Per Inch(PPI) or Dots Per Inch(DPI). the foremost common show is that the one called a "Retina Display" on the newest Apple MacBook professional notebooks, and recently iMac computers. thanks to the distinction in picture element density between a "Retina" and "Non-Retina" displays, some pictures that haven't been created with a high-resolution show in mind may look "pixelated" once rendered on a high-resolution show.

 ### Display Resolution

-The display resolution or display modes of a digital television, computer monitor or display device is the number of distinct pixels in each dimension that can be displayed. ...
-In digital measurement, the display resolution would be given in pixels per inch (PPI).
+The display resolution or display modes of a digital tv, laptop monitor or display device is that the variety of distinct pixels in every dimension that may be displayed. ...
+In digital mensuration, the display resolution would run in pixels per inch (PPI).

 There are two types of display resolution we can define :-